blessingaliu/FASTAPI/README.md

 mkdir FASTAPI AND cd FASTAPI

 ## 2. Install the virtual environment
-pip install virtualenv
+pip install env

 ## 3. Create the virtual environment
-python3 -m venv virtualenv
+python3 -m venv env
-### virtualenv is the name of virtual env
+### env is the name of the virtual env
 ### OR
 virtualenv name_of_environment